Terry Bean: Early life

 Terry Bean is a fifth-generation Oregonian and was born in Portland, Oregon.
 He is the son of Ormond and Jean Bean.
 He graduated from Lake Oswego High School, after which he attended the University of Oregon on the Chick Evans Golf Scholarship graduating with a bachelor's degree in political science.

 Bean first became active in politics during college as a member of the anti-Vietnam War movement.
 In 1971, he began lobbying the Oregon State Legislature and the city council of Eugene, Oregon, and helped work on a gay rights ordinance, which passed in 1977.
-The ordinance produced an anti-gay backlash and was overturned by voters in a referendum on May 23, 1978.
+City Ordinance No. 18080 produced an anti-gay backlash and was overturned by voters in Eugene in a referendum on May 23, 1978.
 Bean was a leader in the campaign to defeat the referendum and coordinated efforts with Harvey Milk.
 In 1979, Bean helped to organize the National March on Washington for Lesbian and Gay Rights.